isaureCdB/ProtNAff/build-library.md

 In this case, it is imperative to have a replacement available for cis-modeling.
 Add the fragment index (from fragments.json) to the primary list.
 Identify the PDB code of the cluster heart.
 Identify the cluster member closest to the heart with a different PDB code.
 Add the fragment index of the cluster member to the secondary list.
+It is possible that the cluster heart has multiple PDB codes, as it is a 0.2A cluster.
+In that case, no replacement is necessary (0 A or \<0.2A is not considered different).

 ## Green non-singletons

 The same as for red singletons, but add to the tertiary list instead.
-The tertiary list also contains the RMSD, the cluster size (at the 0.2 A level), and the number of PDB codes.
+The tertiary list also contains the RMSD towards the replacement, the replacement cluster size (at the 0.2 A level), the number of PDB codes in the replacement, and the discard RMSD (the RMSD if the replacement is not used).
 Using the tertiary list is optional (you can just discard this cluster with no replacement).

 ## Type I green singletons